danielabar/meblog/src/markdown/reimagining-technical-interviews.md

 Email the candidate an assignment they'll do on their own.
 Intentionally make the problem statement vague, the way a business person might word things.
 Let the candidate know that the first part of the assignment is for them to take the time to think about clarifying questions, and to email back a list of questions to the company.
 Emphasize they're being evaluated on their questions at this point, not on knowing the answers.
 And it's ok to send a question like "I'm not familiar with this business process, can you share more detailed steps on what's involved here".

-Then the team assessing the candidate can send back answers to the questions (answer them in such a way that the solution can be coded, tested, and documented in a few hours, i.e. not much longer than the live coding round would have been).
+Then the team assessing the candidate can send back answers to the questions.
+The answers should be worded in such a way that the solution can be coded, tested, and documented in a few hours, i.e. not much longer than the live coding round would have been.

 Then the candidate can go ahead and solve the problem on their own time, with their own editor, tooling, keyboard shortcuts etc. This is very reflective of how things happen on the job.
 Based on questions developers think of, often the product manager will be like "Good question!
 I hadn't thought of that case".
 Then the solution may take a different shape.